-A general power of attorney only operates when you can still make your own decisions, and ends if you have lost the capacity to make your own decisions.
+A general POA only operates when you can still make your own decisions, and ends if you have lost the capacity to make your own decisions.
 Each state has a different meaning of capacity; for example in NSW the standard is where a person is totally or partially incapable of managing themselves, while Victoria has multiple standards to the same effect.

-A general power of attorney cannot be used to appoint someone to make personal decisions, such as health-related matters, on your behalf.
+A general POA cannot be used to appoint someone to make personal decisions, such as health-related matters, on your behalf.

-An enduring power of attorney can be used to appoint someone to make legal, financial and personal decisions (only in Queensland and Australian Capital Territory) on your behalf once you have lost capacity.
+An enduring POA can be used to appoint someone to make legal, financial and personal decisions (only in Queensland and Australian Capital Territory) on your behalf once you have lost capacity.
 The following are examples of situations where an enduring power of attorney would benefit you: